battle-tactics-strategies

 The Legacy of Environmental Tactics

 The Saxon approach to warfare did not vanish with the arrival of William the Conqueror.
-Many Saxon warriors survived and served in Norman armies, and their knowledge of terrain persisted in local militias and fyrd systems.
-The landscape of England continued to shape tactics: during the Anarchy of the 12th century, for example, castles were built on hills and near marshlands, and the shield wall appeared in later medieval battles such as the Battle of the Standard (AD 1138).
+Many Saxon warriors survived and served in Norman armies, and their knowledge of terrain persisted in local militias and the fyrd system that continued under Norman rule.
+The landscape of England continued to shape tactics: during the Anarchy of the 12th century, castles were built on hills and near marshlands, and the shield wall appeared in later medieval battles such as the Battle of the Standard in 1138, where English forces used a defensive formation anchored by a standard on a hill.
 Even into the Hundred Years' War, English armies used terrain defensively, anchoring flanks on woods and rivers—a direct inheritance from Saxon practice.

 Modern military historians and wargamers recognize that the Saxon model of warfare was not primitive but highly sophisticated in its adaptation to specific conditions.
 It is a reminder that technology alone does not win battles; understanding one's environment is equally, if not more, important.
 The Saxons passed on that wisdom not through treatises but through the land itself—the forests, hills, and marshes that stubbornly shaped the course of English history.